 Herbs are nature’s Ayurvedic medicine for women, and Banyan offers a far-reaching variety of organic herbs and supplements for women’s health.
 While many herbs are considered good for all doshas, some are recommended for certain dosha types over others, or at least in different quantities.
 If you are not sure of your Ayurvedic body type, our dosha quiz is a wonderful resource.
-After a short series of questions, you will be given useful information to your unique constitution and also your
+After a short series of questions, you will be given useful information to your unique constitution and also your state of balance.

 Certain herbs hold a special place for women’s health in the Ayurvedic pharmacopeia:

 - Shatavari is considered one of the main rejuvenatives for the female reproductive system.
 Its name translates to “she who has one hundred husbands” which cleverly alludes to its powers as an aphrodisiac and reproductive tonic.
 It’s calming to vata and also soothing to pitta.
 It is said to promote milk and semen production and to also nourish the mucous membranes.

 - Also known as kapikkachu, Mucuna is another important reproductive tonic for both males and females.
 As a natural source of levodopa, the precursor to dopamine, Mucuna is known to benefit both the central and peripheral nervous system, thus mitigating the stress response in the body.
 Mucuna is classified as an aphrodisiac, not only strengthening to the reproductive organs but supporting libido as well.